 Does your child display any particular sensory interests or dislikes?

-If you are an adult seeking diagnosis for ASD, consider if the following describe you:
+If you are an adult seeking diagnosis for ASD, consider if the following describes you:

 Do you often feel you do not fit in with others or feel “different”?

 Do you have difficulty appropriately participating in conversations?